nirajsrimal/ITProject/Readme.md

 # IT Project 18'

-Develop and deploy a professional looking medcine store application.
+Develop and deploy a professional looking medcine store application using ASP.NET and C#, and Microsoft SQL Server.